shaunakdivine/shaunakdivine.github.io/_posts/2024-09-12-bayes-rule.md

 $$

 Here's where the quick mental math comes into play.
 If you were like me and grew up playing 2048, we can quickly reason that \($$ 2^{10} $$\) is 1024.
-However, to simplify this problem if we didn't have a calculator, we can assume that:
+However, to simplify this problem, we can assume that:

 $$
 \left(\frac{1}{2}\right)^{10} \approx \frac{1}{1000}
 $$

+This assumption will help us later with simplifying the expression without the use of a calculator.

 ### 5. **Total Probability \( P(B) \)**